worseTyler/MarkdownBlogs/2020/05/demystifyed-online-presentation/index.md

+## Online Presentations
+#
-### With so many in-person events being canceled or moved online, there is a growing need for all of us to master the art of online presentations.
+With so many in-person events being canceled or moved online, there is a growing need for all of us to master the art of online presentations.

 For many of us, giving an online presentation can be nerve-wracking.
 At least once a week I present as part of my live stream.
 Though I do my best, this often results in easily avoided mistakes.
 To counteract this, I spent the last several months compiling a checklist of all of the things I like to do before delivering a presentation.
 This list is focused on the things I try to do before delivering an online presentation or doing a live streaming session on [Twitch](https://twitch.keboo.dev).
 The [full list](https://gist.github.com/Keboo/387332ebb3fa3e2b0790f253fb2d063f) can be found as a gist on GitHub and contains additional items when presenting in person.